lyptt/chameleon/README.md

 ## Safety and moderation tools

 Orbit will include tools for system administrators to decide which Fediverse servers can interact with their Orbit server, and users have comprehensive control over the privacy of their data, and will have control over what kind of posts they'll see in their feed.

-## Comprehensive REST API

-Orbit provides its own API that's easy for developers to consume and build applications and automations around.
-This will stand alongside the built-in federation functionality.

 # Deployment